 Classes cover all areas of artist and music management—marketing, promotion, financial analysis, music production, legal aspects—and are taught by veterans in the music industry.
 Whether you’re looking to manage a recording studio, a concert venue, or are interested in copyright and entertainment law, the College of Arts & Media combines a thorough academic curriculum with internship and extracurricular opportunities.

 You won’t have to go far to gain valuable experience in your field: a record label, production and events management club, program council, and local chapter of the Music Entertainment Industry Student Association (MEISA) are all located on the Auraria campus.

 - CAM Records: The student-run record label of the College of Arts & Media is responsible for recording, producing, and distributing original albums.
 Previous recordings include Billboard’s Top 40 recording artists, the Fray.

-- Music Entertainment Industry Student Association (MEISA): The UCD’s student section of the national organization involves students in real-world activities in the music business.
+- Music Entertainment Industry Student Association (MEISA): The CU Denver’s student section of the national organization involves students in real-world activities in the music business.

 Taught by Professionals

 Our faculty members know the ropes of the music business.
 After all, they’ve spent years working in it, and they relentlessly participate in and research their fields so they are better able to provide you with the most up-to-date instruction based on current trends—and, of course, timeless truths.
 Additionally, their connections in “the biz” allow students the opportunity to connect with individuals, businesses, and bands both regionally and nationally to pursue their chosen paths.

 Both in and out of the classroom, faculty members provide you with the solid support and motivation you will need to succeed in the enthralling business of music.
 To learn more about your future mentors, select their name to visit their web pages, or visit the faculty home page.

 The Bachelor of Science in Music Degree